 - Less risk of discomfort, and, while relatively rare, less risk of esophageal and intestinal blockages.
 Most reported side effects may include abdominal discomfort, gas, diarrhea, and cramps (16).
 Again, these symptoms would much less with PHGG than with guar gum.
 Patients tend to prefer PHGG over other fiber types as they enjoy the health benefits with less risk of discomfort.

-Probiotics and prebiotics like PHGG can be essential adjuncts to remove bad bugs, replace good ones, and sustain the changes long-term.
+Probiotics and prebiotics like PHGG can be essential adjuncts to crowd out bad bugs, replace good ones, and sustain the changes long-term.